Dr Jeremy Davies

 In 2016 I published The Birth of the Anthropocene (University of California Press), one of the first books on that proposed new geological epoch.
 In it, I argue that the thought of the Anthropocene is a valuable one for green politics and environmental movements because it opens a window to geological time, offering a way to locate the modern environmental catastrophe in the deep context of planetary history.

-I'm continuing to write about the Anthropocene in some essays on geology, time, and lyric (plus a more or less defunct blog, Made Ground).
+I'm continuing to write about the Anthropocene in some essays on geology, time, politics, and lyric.

 My first book was Bodily Pain in Romantic Literature (Routledge, 2014).
 It explores the history of physical pain in the decades before the development of surgical anaesthesia in 1846.
 The strangeness of the experience of pain - it's at once intimate and alien, both self-evident and inscrutable - made it intellectually productive for a number of Romantic-period writers, among them Jeremy Bentham, the Marquis de Sade, Samuel Taylor Coleridge, and PB Shelley.
 The book tries to show how pain could prompt new ways of thinking about ethics and identity.
 It was shortlisted for the University English prize for the year's best book in English studies by an early career scholar, and for the BARS First Book Prize.